Tsehla-Motjolopane-official/Tsehla-Motjolopane-official/README.md

 ## 🧑‍💻 Introduction

-- Hello, I am Tsehla Motjolopane, a passionate developer with experience in mobile and web development.
+## HELLO 👋, I'm Tsehla Motjolopane, a passionate developer with experience in mobile and web development
-- I'm dedicated to developing solutions that solve immediate problems, with a strong focus on creating innovative user experiences.
+- I am Bcom Information Systems student at the University of Johannesburg
+- I am an academic tutor and member of technopreneurship centre and the UJenius club =.

 ## ✨ Highlights

 - 🌱 Currently expanding my knowledge in **JAVA** and **Cloud Architecture**.
+- I'm dedicated to developing solutions that solve immediate problems, with a strong focus on creating innovative user experiences.
 - 🔗 Connect with me on [LinkedIn](www.linkedin.com/in/tsehla-motjolopane )